narwhalacademy/zebra-crossing/README.md

 - **Consider turning off all location services temporarily:**
   - iPhone: `Settings → Privacy → Location Services → Location Services: Off`.
   - Android: `Settings → Location → Use location: Off`.

+##### Disable 2G on your phone to decrease tracking

+**Your location can be tracked by third parties through your phone’s SIM card connection.** Tracking is done using devices (often called IMSI catchers) that simulate mobile-phone towers, which log both your SIM card’s unique identity number and rough location.
+To preserve your privacy completely, you’d have to turn off your phone or set up a burner phone.
+To limit the amount of tracking, disable 2G on your phone:

+- Android: `Settings → Network and Internet → SIMs → [Your carrier name] → Allow 2G: Off`.
+- Android alternative: If that option doesn’t appear, open the Phone app and enter `*#*#4636#*#*`.
+A `Testing` screen will pop up.
+Select `Phone information` and then change the `Set Preferred Network Type` to the same as the current selection minus `GSM`.
+To see what each acronymn stands for, see Wikipedia’s [Comparison of mobile phone standards page](https://en.wikipedia.org/wiki/Comparison_of_mobile_phone_standards).
+- On iOS: Turn on Lockdown Mode by going to `Settings → Privacy & Security → Lockdown Mode: On`.
+This launches a range of restrictive safety precautions (including disabling 2G) that you’ll probably want to turn it off after you return home safetly.

 ##### Other considerations